 Indigenous Peoples are well-positioned to take leadership on climate because of their ecological knowledge, deep connection to the environment and lived experiences with the impacts of climate change and environmental racism.

-Brave land and water defenders have long been on the front lines of the climate movement, protecting their traditional territories from fossil fuel expansion while putting themselves at personal risk.
+Brave land and water defenders have long been on the front lines of the climate movement, putting themselves at personal risk to protect their traditional territories from fossil fuel expansion.

 Learn to be a good ally by supporting, volunteering, donating and showing up for Indigenous-led organizations like Indigenous Climate Action and land defenders like the Wet’suwet’en.